World Vegetarian Day 2025: Benefits, History & Recipes

 - Proteins: chickpeas, black beans, lentils, tofu, eggs (optional), Greek yogurt (optional), hummus

-- Carbs: oats, rice/quinoa, pasta, tortillas/wraps, bread, pizza crust (optional)
+- Carbs: oats, rice or quinoa, pasta, tortillas or wraps, bread, pizza crust (optional)

-- Veggies: onions, garlic, spinach/greens, cucumbers, tomatoes, bell peppers, broccoli, carrots (plus frozen mixed veg)
+- Vegetables: onions, garlic, spinach or greens, cucumbers, tomatoes, bell peppers, broccoli, carrots, plus frozen mixed vegetables

-- Fruits: bananas, apples, berries (fresh or frozen), lemons/limes
+- Fruits: bananas, apples, berries, lemons or limes

-- Flavor staples: salsa, marinara, soy sauce, cumin, paprika, chili powder, curry paste/powder
+- Flavor staples: salsa, marinara, soy sauce, cumin, paprika, chili powder, curry paste or curry powder

-- Optional add-ons: feta/cheese, olives, granola, dark chocolate
+- Optional add-ons: feta or cheese, olives, granola, dark chocolate

-Tip: If you’re brand new to vegetarian eating, start with 3–4 of these dinners and repeat them.
-Consistency beats complexity.
+Tip: If you’re brand new to vegetarian eating, start with just 3 or 4 of these dinners and repeat them.
+That usually works better than trying to cook something new every single day.

 FAQ